PID’s 2017 guidelines:

 Per the state water code, violations of the water conservation plan may be prosecuted as a misdemeanor; repeat offenders, at the discretion of the district, may be placed on the district’s highest tiered payment rate or be subject to other administrative penalties.

-The 2016 guidelines are summarized in the image below; the full text of the resolution is available at ParadiseIrrigation.com.
+The 2017 guidelines are summarized in the image below; more information is available at ParadiseIrrigation.com.
 You may also request a copy by calling 877-4971.